March 24-26, 2023

-Part 1: RSVP: Every unit needs to RSVP by September roundtable to let the event staff if you are attending.
+Part 1: RSVP: Every unit needs to RSVP to let the event staff if you are attending.
 Estimated numbers are provided to the council so the district can reserve the appropriate number of campsites and program areas for the event as well as other event-related materials that need to be ordered.

 Part 1: RSVP Flier

-Part 2: Payment: The registration fee is $15 for Scouts and adults and includes Saturday mystery lunch ingredients (for the cooking competition).
+Part 2: Payment: The registration fee is $10 for Scouts and adults.
 Payment is made online with credit card or electronic check.
 There is no onsite registration; full payment must be made prior to arrival.
 To make changes to the initial registration, use the link provided in the emailed receipt.
 Council refund policy.

 The camporee site will be open at 6:00 pm on Friday.
 All units are required to check in with the registration staff upon arrival and turn in the following items: